 When it comes to seeking treatment for men's health issues, it's essential to be cautious of direct-to-consumer (DTC) clinics.
-A recent investigative study published in Urology has revealed that many of these clinics offer costly treatments that lack proper medical oversight and are not supported by scientific evidence.
+A recent investigative study published in the journal Urology has revealed that many of these clinics offer costly treatments that lack proper medical oversight and are not supported by scientific evidence.
 This article will help you understand the risks associated with DTC men's health clinics and the importance of seeking care from qualified medical professionals.

 Direct-to-consumer men's health clinics are facilities that offer treatments for various male health concerns, such as low testosterone levels and erectile dysfunction.
 These clinics often market their services directly to consumers through advertisements and online platforms, bypassing the traditional healthcare system.